OTA-Insight/djangosaml2idp/docs/configuration.rst

 Further optional configuration options
 ======================================

 In the `SAML_IDP_SPCONFIG` you define a `processor` value.
-This is a hook to customize some authorization checks.
+This is a hook to customize some access control checks.
 By default, the included `BaseProcessor` is used, which allows every user to login on the IdP.
 You can customize this behaviour by subclassing the `BaseProcessor` and overriding its `has_access(self, request)` method.
 This method should return true or false, depending if the user has permission to log in for the SP / IdP.
 The processor has the SP entity ID available as `self._entity_id`, and received the request (with an authenticated request.user on it) as parameter to the `has_access` function.
 This way, you should have the necessary flexibility to perform whatever checks you need.